valencik/mastersAPSC/documents/thesis/thesis.md

 It enables searching by author name, nuclide, or reaction.
 Two types of filters are available to limit the results: a year range, and reference type which can return only experimental or theory entries.
 Each of the search fields show examples of the type of search as well.
-For example the author field shows you can search for an author using their first initials and their last name, or only their last name.
+For example the author field shows a search for an author using their first initials and their last name, or only their last name.

 %- Text Search
 The text search interface enables text searching in the title, keywords, or both fields.